spefk/graph_solver_web/README.md

 ## Graph Solver
 Web interface for solving different problems on graphs.

-*temporary broken due to disabling access to postres database*
+*temporary broken due to disabling access to postgresql database*

 #### Features